Melbourne-based CI/CD platform Buildkite gets $28 million AUD Series A led by OpenView – TechCrunch

 The increased use of online applications caused by the COVID-19 pandemic means there is more demand for CI/CD platform, since engineering teams need to work more quickly.

 “A good example is Shopify, one of our longstanding partners.
 They came to us after they outgrew their previous hosted CI provider,” Donald said.
-“Their challenge is one we see across all of customers—they needed to reduce build time and scale their team across multiple time zones.
+“Their challenge is one we see across all of customers — they needed to reduce build time and scale their team across multiple time zones.
 Once they wrapped Buildkite into their development flow, they saw a 75% reduction in build wait times.
 They grew their team by 300% and have still been able to keep build time under 10 minutes.”

 Other CI platforms available include Jenkins, CircleCI, Travis, Codeship and GitLab.
 Co-founder and chief technology officer Keith Pitt said one of the ways that BuildKite differentiates from its rivals is its focus on security, which prompted his interest in building the platform in the first place.